MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 The `dsc config test` command compares the current state of the resource instances to their desired state.
 The result for each instance includes:

-- The desired state for the instance.
+- The desired state for the instance
-- The actual state of the instance.
+- The actual state of the instance
-- Whether the instance is in the desired state.
+- Whether the instance is in the desired state
-- The list of properties that are out of the desired state, if any.
+- The list of properties that are out of the desired state, if any

-DSC also collects any message emitted by the resources during the operation, indicates whether any of the resources raised an error, and provides metadata about the operation as a whole and for each resource instance.
+For each resource instance, DSC also collects messages emitted by the resources during the operation, indicates whether any of the resources raised an error, and provides metadata about the operation as a whole.

 ```sh
 dsc config test --file /example.config.dsc.yaml